otahi/lbspec/README.md

 ## Configuration
 ### #transfer
-You can cnange how to capture probes and access to `vhost` with probes.
+You can change how to capture probes and access to `vhost` with probes.
 You can replace default procedures to your procedures in spec_helpers or .spec files as follows.
 ```ruby
 RSpec.configuration.lbspec_capture_command =
   lambda do |port, prove|